-A total of 185 juvenile chinook and coho salmon were caught at all traps during the sampling period from November 2001 to July 2002 (Table 10).
+One hundred eighty five juvenile Chinook and coho salmon were caught at all two-way traps during the sampling period from November 2001 to July 2002 (Table 9).
 In addition, two steelhead (205 and 257mm) were caught inbound at Multnomah North on May 1, 2002.
 The larger of the two was found with an implanted (gastric) radio transmitter.
 It was released into the wetland and subsequently caught two days later in the outbound trap and released back into the Multnomah Channel.
-Of the 185 chinook and coho salmon caught, none of them were previously tagged.
+Of the 185 Chinook and coho salmon caught, none were previously tagged.
 DU PIT tagged 159 of the 185.
-Of the 159 PIT tagged, 60 chinook salmon were inbound and none of these were subsequently recaptured in the two-way traps and likely left the wetland when the water level was over the traps.
+Of the 159 PIT tagged, 60 Chinook salmon were inbound and none of these were subsequently recaptured in the two-way traps and likely left the wetland when the water level was over the traps.
 The Pacific States Marine Fisheries Commission PITAGIS database was queried to see if fish that were tagged at Sauvie Island or Multnomah North were recaptured downstream and no recaptures were reported.
-There were only one adipose clipped salmon caught out of the 185.
-It was a 104 mm coho salmon caught at Ruby Lake in the inbound trap on 12/26/01.
+There was only one adipose clipped salmon caught out of the 185.
+It was a 104 mm salmon, identified as a coho but more likely a Chinook (T. Nickleson, pers. comm.) caught at Ruby Lake in the inbound trap on 12/26/01.